This lesson is also available as an independent activity for students:

 - Students can draw straight or freehand lines, circles, or other shapes to outline hazards.

-- Next, students click the rover sprite and the Scripts tab to create the code that will interact with the hazards they drew.
+- Next, students click the rover sprite and the Code tab to create the code that will interact with the hazards they drew.

 - Ask students which Events script they should use to start the hazard code when the game is started.
 They should select the When flag clicked script and drag it to the workspace.